Enjection/ydb/ydb/core/tx/schemeshard/incremental_restore_progress_plan.md

 ## Final Implementation Summary

-**🎉 CORE PROGRESS TRACKING IMPLEMENTATION COMPLETED! 🎉**
+**🎉 CORE PROGRESS TRACKING + DATASHARD EVENTS IMPLEMENTATION COMPLETED! 🎉**

-All essential components for incremental restore progress tracking have been implemented and integrated into the SchemeShard codebase.
+All essential components for incremental restore progress tracking have been implemented and integrated into both SchemeShard and DataShard codebases, including the complete event communication system.

 ## ✅ IMPLEMENTATION COMPLETED SUCCESSFULLY